cavo789/blog/README.md

 Below a list of instructions to help when working with the

+## Clone this repository

+Start a console and run `cd ~ && git clone https://github.com/cavo789/blog.git && cd blog` to clone this repository if needed.

 ## Open the editor

 Run `make code` to open vscode.